atn-sokao/QuarkLink-KiCad-DBLib/README.md

-# QuarkLink-KiCad-DBLib
+# Artront-KiCad-DBLib
-QuakrLink-KiCad-DBLib is a database-driven library system for KiCad, designed to centralize component management.
+Artrony-KiCad-DBLib is a database-driven library system for KiCad, designed to centralize component management.
 It enables seamless updates and sharing of components, reducing design errors and improving BOM management efficiency.

 You can use the following statement for your GitHub repository: